Information Theoretic Limits of Cardinality Estimation: Fisher Meets Shannon: Introduction

 \subsection{New Results}

-Our goal is to understand the intrinsic tradeoff between space and accuracy in Cardinality Estimation.
-This question has been answered up to a large constant factor in the \textsc{standard model} with matching upper and lower bounds of $\Theta(\epsilon^{-2}\log\delta^{-1}+\log U)$~\cite{KaneNW10,Blasiok20,IndykW03,JayramW13}.
-However, in the \textsc{random oracle} model we can aspire to understand this tradeoff precisely.
+Our goal is to understand the \emph{intrinsic tradeoff} between space and accuracy in Cardinality Estimation.
+This question has been answered up to a very large constant factor in the \textsc{standard model} with matching upper and lower bounds of $\Theta(\epsilon^{-2}\log\delta^{-1}+\log U)$~\cite{KaneNW10,Blasiok20,IndykW03,JayramW13}.
+However, in the \textsc{random oracle} model we can aspire to understand this tradeoff \emph{precisely}, and to identify the \emph{best} sketch design.

+To be specific, consider a sketch $S=(S(0),\ldots,S(m-1))$ composed of $m$ i.i.d.~\emph{subsketches} over a multiset with cardinality $\lambda$.
+The space required to store this sketch is clearly linear in $m$, and the variance of the cardinality estimates will scale with $1/m$.
+A natural way to measure the efficiency of the sketch design is to analyze its \emph{memory-variance product} (\MVP), which should have no dependence on $m$, as $m\to \infty$.
+One immediately sees that the \MVP{} of a sketch might not be an intrinsic measure of the sketch design itself, but on precisely how the sketch state is encoded and how the cardinality estimates are computed from the sketch state.

-To answer this question we need to grapple with two of the influential notions of ``information'' from the 20th century: \emph{Shannon entropy}, which controls the (expected) space of an optimal encoding, and \emph{Fisher information}, which limits the variance of an asymptotically unbiased estimator, via the Cram\'{e}r-Rao lower bound~\cite{CasellaB02,Vaart98}.
+To evaluate sketch \emph{designs} on a level playing field we shall assume their states are encoded optimally and that they use statistically optimal estimators.
+To make these notions precise we appeal to two of the influential notions of ``information'' defined in the 20th century, namely \emph{Shannon entropy} and \emph{Fisher information}.
+Shannon entropy~\cite{CoverT06} controls the (expected) space in bits needed to encode an object drawn from some distribution and \emph{Fisher information} limits the variance of an asymptotically unbiased estimator, via the Cram\'{e}r-Rao lower bound~\cite{CasellaB02,Vaart98}.

-To be specific, consider a sketch $S=(S(0),\ldots,S(m-1))$ composed of $m$ i.i.d.~experiments over a multiset with cardinality $\lambda$.
-We assume that these experiments are \emph{useful}, in the sense that any two cardinalities $\lambda_0,\lambda_1$ induce distinct distributions on $S$.
+Each subsketch is the outcome of some \emph{experiment}.
+We assume these experiments are \emph{informative}, in the sense that any two cardinalities $\lambda_0,\lambda_1$ induce distinct distributions on the sketch state $S$.
 Under this condition and some mild regularity conditions, it is well known~\cite{CasellaB02,Vaart98} that the Maximum Likelihood Estimator (MLE):

 is asymptotically unbiased and meets the Cram\'{e}r-Rao lower bound: